 Anti-Bribery and FCPA

-It is the policy of CRF Health to conform to the highest ethical standards and to comply with the U.S. Foreign Corrupt Practices Act (the “FCPA”), the U.K. Bribery Act 2010 (the “Bribery Act”), and local anti-bribery (or anti-corruption) laws wherever CRF Health and its subsidiaries and joint ventures conduct business.
+It is the policy of Signant Health to conform to the highest ethical standards and to comply with the U.S. Foreign Corrupt Practices Act (the “FCPA”), the U.K. Bribery Act 2010 (the “Bribery Act”), and local anti-bribery (or anti-corruption) laws wherever Signant Health and its subsidiaries and joint ventures conduct business.

 The FCPA prohibits companies, as well as any officer, director, employee or agent from offering, paying, promising to pay or authorizing another to pay any money, making any gift or providing anything of value to a foreign official (or foreign political party, official or candidate of a foreign political party) for the purpose of influencing any official act or inducing the official to use his or her influence to assist a company or individual to obtain or retain business or secure any improper business advantage.